nicklockwood/layout/README.md

 }
 ```

 Note that you can use both constants and state in the same Layout.
 If a state variable has the same name as a constant, the state variable takes precedence.
-As with constants, state values can be passed in at the root node of a hierarchy and accessed by any child node.
-If children in the hierarchy have their own constant or state properties, these will take priority over values set on their parent.
+As with constants, state variables can be passed in at the root node of a hierarchy and accessed by any child node.
+If children in the hierarchy have their own constants or state variables, these will take priority over values set on their parent.

-Although state can be updated dynamically, all state properties referenced in the layout must have been given a value before the `LayoutNode` is first mounted/updated.
+Although state can be updated dynamically, all state variables referenced in the layout must have been given a value before the `LayoutNode` is first mounted/updated.
 It's generally a good idea to set default values for all state variables when you first initialize the node.

 Calling `setState()` on a `LayoutNode` after it has been created will trigger an update.
 The update causes all expressions in that node and its children to be re-evaluated.
 In future it may be possible to detect if parent nodes are indirectly affected by the state changes of their children and update them too, but currently that is not implemented.

-In the example above, we've used a dictionary to store the state values, but `LayoutNode` supports the use of arbitrary objects for state.
-A really good idea for layouts with complex state requirements is to use a `struct` to store the state.
+In the example above, we've used a dictionary to store the state, but `LayoutNode` supports the use of arbitrary objects for state.
+A really good idea for layouts with complex state requirements is to use a `struct`.
 When you set the state using a `struct` or `class`, Layout uses Swift's introspection features to compare changes and determine if an update is necessary.

 Internally the `LayoutNode` still just treats the struct as a dictionary of key/value pairs, but you get to take advantage of compile-time type validation when manipulating your state programmatically in the rest of your program: